Protein & Peptide NMR Services

 Custom Protein-Ligand/Protein-Protein Complex NMR Structure Determination Services

-The protein must be assigned to analyze the structure of protein complexes using BioNMR.
+The protein must be assigned to analyze the structure of protein complexes using protein NMR.
 If the structures of the individual components are unknown, it is still possible to determine the structure of the complex.
 Alternatively, available assignments and structures (from X-ray crystallography or protein NMR spectroscopy) can be combined with filtered NOESY experiments or transfer NOE experiments to analyze the complex.
 The protein should be labeled with 15N and 13C.
-Unlike X-ray crystallography, even complexes with binders having affinities in the µM to mM range can be analyzed, making it suitable for peptide-protein and protein-protein complexes.
+Complexes with binders having affinities in the µM to mM range can be analyzed, making it suitable for peptide-protein and protein-protein complexes.

-Fragment-Based NMR Screening Services
+NMR Fragment Screening Services

 Learn more about our fragment screening services on our Drug Discovery Services page.

-The binding epitope of a compound can be thoroughly analyzed using BioNMR through one-dimensional (1D) or two-dimensional (2D) experiments.
+A ligand-binding site can be thoroughly analyzed using NMR spectroscopy via one-dimensional (1D) or two-dimensional (2D) experiments.
 The choice between the two depends on the availability of isotope-labeled protein and peak assignments.
 For 1D experiments, ligand-detection NMR experiments, combined with competition experiments using a known binder, can effectively identify the binding site of a compound.
 For 2D experiments, the binding site of a compound can be precisely identified at an atomic resolution if an assignment is available.
 However, even without an assignment, it is entirely feasible to identify the binding site if a known binder is available.
 Similarly, the dissociation constant (Kd) can be accurately determined using titration experiments detected by 1D or 2D NMR.
 No assignment is needed for Kd determinations in 2D experiments, although it is advantageous if atomic resolution is required.

-NMR spectroscopy can be utilized to analyze the higher-order structure (HOS) of biosimilars and to compare their structure with that of the original antibody.
+NMR spectroscopy can be used to analyze the higher-order structure (HOS) of biosimilars and compare it with that of the original antibody.
 For this purpose, 2D 13C NMR spectra of the methyl region of the biomolecule are obtained and compared with those of the biosimilar and the original.
 No labeling is necessary, and this method can be applied to large molecules such as whole antibodies.
 Additionally, the biomolecules can be studied in the formulation buffer for formulation optimization and batch comparison.
 Depending on the biomolecule, approximately 1-2 mg of protein can be adequate for HOS analysis.
 You can also read our blog post on why NMR spectroscopy is the best method for studying the comparability of biosimilars.

 Expression and Purification of 2H, 15N, and/or 13C-labelled Protein in E.coli

-To determine the structures of peptides and proteins using BioNMR, the protein must be labeled with 15N and 13C to analyze 2D NMR spectra at the atomic level.
+To determine the structures of peptides and proteins using BioNMR, the protein must be labeled with 15N and 13C to enable analysis of 2D NMR spectra at the atomic level.
 This can be achieved by expressing the protein in E. coli using established protocols, where 15N-labeling is not significantly more expensive than standard E. coli expression.
 15N-labeling is generally adequate for conducting 2D NMR fragment screening and confirming the folding status of protein constructs.
 Depending on the specific project, additional isotope labeling may be necessary, particularly for larger proteins, which often produce clearer NMR spectra when labeled with 2H.

 Case Study